Jxhn Martin, M.A.

 Ramona Celis '19

 Hello!
 My name is Ramona, and I use she/her/hers pronouns.
-I am a sophomore and am a prospective Biology and Neuroscience major here at Amherst.
-I also am an active member of the Glee Club and the yearly musical.
-Besides my pronounced interests in musical theatre and science, I am an incurable trekkie, and can be found watching DS9 most nights while not busy.
+I am a Junior and am a Biology major here at Amherst.
+I also am an active member of the yearly musical.
+Besides my pronounced interests in musical theatre and science, I am an incurable trekkie, and can be found watching DS9 and new episodes of Discovery most nights while not busy.
 I also consider myself a bit of an artist when I have the time.
 The QRC is a wonderful, open space for all, and I would encourage anyone who can to stop by and visit sometime.
-If you have any questions regarding being trans at Amherst, have a questions about my role at the QRC, or just want to introduce yourself and say ‘hi,’ please email me at firstname.lastname@example.org!
+If you have any questions regarding being trans and nb at Amherst, have a questions about my role at the QRC, or just want to introduce yourself and say ‘hi,’ please email me at firstname.lastname@example.org!

 Esteban Uceda '19

 Hi there!
-My name is Esteban, I use he/him/his pronouns and I come from Lima, Peru.
-I am sophomore and I am a prospective Neuroscience and SWAGS (Sexuality, Women’s, and Gender Studies) major.
+My name is Esteban, I use he/him or they/them pronouns and I come from Lima, Peru.
+I am a junior and I am double majoring in Neuroscience and SWAGS (Sexuality, Women’s, and Gender Studies).
 I am passionate about queer issues and LGBT+ rights, and I’m very excited to work in the Queer Resource Center and advocating for the community.
 I hope to see you there!